 |Course type and number of hours:||2 hours lecture + 2 hours practice course|

 |Time and place:|| |

-Students develop central factors that drive the optimal capital structure.
+Students develop central factors that drive the optimal capital structure and the total value of a firm.
 They assess and analyze advanced theoretical models dealing with specific issues and problems in corporate finance.
 In the practice course students apply those models to real-world data and develop solutions for classical corporate finance problems.

-The aim of the module is to introduce students to practical and theoretical factors driving capital structure decisions.
+This module focuses on two fundamental question of corporate finance: (1) What is the optimal capital structure of a firm?
+(2) What drives the value of a firm?
+The aim of the module is to introduce students to practical and theoretical factors driving capital structure decisions as well as firm values.
 Within advanced model frameworks students will be enabled to analyze the effects of corporate decisions on issued claims and develop solutions for classical incentive problems in corporate financing.